 Illinois Real Estate Law

 Real estate contracts are enforceable based on statutory law.
 Illinois real estate law involves statutes and case law of decisions interpreting the law as applied to facts and circumstances.
-When the terms of a real estate contract are in dispute or one or more of the parties to the contract is not performing their legal duties, it might be necessary to litigate.
+When the terms of a real estate contract are in dispute or one or more of the parties to the contract are not performing their legal duties, it might be necessary to litigate.

 In many cases, a lawsuit does not need to be filed in court.
 Other times, the lawsuit must be filed to protect your interests.
 During settlement negotiations, the parties in a dispute make decisions based on how much they are willing to spend to get what they want, and when to settle and save more than they can afford to risk.